phaserjs/phaser/README.md

 * Added P2.Body.thrustLeft which will move the Body to the left by the speed given (thanks James Pryor)
 * Added P2.Body.thrustRight which will move the Body to the right by the speed given (thanks James Pryor)
 * Polygon now takes an array of arrays as a new type when constructing it: `[[x1, y1], [x2, y2]]` (thanks @ShimShamSam #2360)
+* Text has a new property `maxLines` which is the maximum number of lines to be shown for wrapped text.
+If set to 0 (the default) there is limit.
+This prevents wrapped text from overflowing on a fixed layout (thanks @slashman #2410)

 ### Updates